girliemac/a-picture-is-worth-a-1000-words/README.md

 ## HTTP Status Cats 🐱

 This is one of my first personal project to make technology into cats.
+Although this is *not* doodling, I thought it was worth mentioning here!

 All HTTP Cats are now hosted at [HTTP.cat](https://http.cat) because the domain name is awesome.